Stock market live, Stock exchange today live - ExBulletin

 Stock market live, Stock exchange today live

-Highlights of actions / actions: The benchmark stock indexes on the BSE and the National Stock Exchange (NSE) fell for the second consecutive session and ended down nearly 2% on Thursday, due to a cross-sector sell-off amid contract expiration futures and options (F&O) of the October series. .
+Highlights of actions / actions: The frontline stock indexes on the BSE and the National Stock Exchange (NSE) corrected for the third day in a row, falling more than 1% on Friday, due to a drop in banking, financials and tech stocks. information (IT) in a context of weak global markets. .

-Weakness in other Asian indices also weighed on market sentiment, analysts said.

 (with contributions from agencies)